PAC-Bayesian High Dimensional Bipartite Ranking: Oracle inequalities

 In order to obtain faster rates, we follow \cite{REJS} and work under the following margin condition.

 \begin{cond} The distribution of $(\bX,Y)$ verifies the margin assumption {\bf MA($\alpha$)} with parameter $0\leq\alpha\leq 1$ if there exists $C<\infty$ such that:

-for any scoring function $s$. \end{cond} This margin (or low noise) condition was first introduced for classification by \cite{MT1999} and extended by \cite{Tsy2004}, later adapted for the ranking problem by \cite{CLV08}.
-The margin effect is illustrated by \autoref{figMA}.
+for any scoring function $s$. \end{cond} This margin (or low noise) condition was first introduced for classification by \cite{MT1999}, later adapted to the ranking problem by \cite{CLV08}.
 Note that this statement is trivial for the value $\alpha=0$ and increasingly restrictive as $\alpha$ grows.
-We refer the reader to \cite{BBL2005}, \cite{Lecue06} and \citet{REJS} for an extended discussion.
+We refer the reader to \cite{BBL2005}, \cite{Lecue06} and \cite{REJS} for an extended discussion.